Compare House Removals

-Public Liability insurance is an insurance that your removal company should have that will cover you and your personal belongings for the duration of the move.
-Whilst it's not a legal requirement for removal companies to have this insurance, any reputable removal company will be fully insured with both Public Liability and Goods in Transit insurance.
+Public Liability insurance is an insurance that your removal company should have to cover you and your personal belongings for the duration of the move.
+Whilst it's not a legal requirement, any reputable removal company will be insured with both Public Liability and Goods in Transit insurance.

-Not only will it give you complete peace of mind for the duration of the move, it will show that the removal company will treat your personal belongings with great care and consideration.
+Not only will it give you complete peace of mind, it will show that the removal company will treat your personal belongings with great care and consideration.
 It should be noted, at Compare My Move, it's part of our verification process that every partner must have Public Liability insurance along with Goods in Transit.

 We've put together this guide on everything you should know about Public Liability insurance.

-Public liability insurance is a policy which covers the costs of injury to any member of the public, including yourself and friends or family helping you move house as well as covering the cost of any damaged or lost items during the move.
-All trusted removal companies should be fully covered with Public Liability insurance.
+Public liability insurance is a policy which covers the costs of injury to any member of the public, including yourself and friends or family helping you move house.
+It also covers the cost of any damaged or lost items during the move.
+All trusted removal companies should be covered with Public Liability insurance.

 Public Liability insurance will cover:

-All our partners work to strict safety regulations, it is highly unlikely that you will need to make a claim.
+All our partners work to strict safety regulations, it's unlikely that you will need to make a claim.
 However, having public liability insurance in place ensures you should be compensated in the event of injury or property damage up to the cost of £3 million.

-The value of this does differ to company to company but you can expect a figure of £1-£3million pounds.
-You can ask your removal company about this if you require more information or if you are concerned about injury and property damage.
+The value of this does differ to company to company but you can expect a figure of £1-£3 million pounds.
+You can ask your removal company about this if you want more information or if you're concerned about injury and property damage.

-Under public liability insurance, the policy will cover anything from scratches to wall damage to both yours or public property, as well as any injury to members of the public during the move.
+Under public liability insurance, the policy will cover anything from scratches to wall damage to both yours or public property.
+It also covers any injuries to members of the public during the move.

-Take pictures of your injury and the scene of the incident where relevant, write down the names and contact details of eye witnesses and keep any evidence of your visits to the doctors and any injury related costs.
+Take pictures of your injury and the scene of the incident where relevant.
+You should also write down the names and contact details of eye witnesses and keep any evidence of doctors visits and any injury related costs.
 Contact your removal company and let them know about your injuries and where it took place; they will then make a log of the incident.

-You will have up to three years from the date of the accident to file a claim, so get in contact with your solicitor as soon as possible and hand over any supporting evidence.
+You will have up to three years from the date of the accident to file a claim.
+You should get in contact with your solicitor as soon as possible and hand over any supporting evidence.
 Your claim will be settled in a claims court, or out of court with your removal company.
 Your solicitor will be able to advise you on further proceedings and the best action to take to support your claim.

 At Compare My Move, we pride ourselves on working with only trusted removal companies to offer you the best moving experience.
 While we are adamant that your removal company will take the utmost care during your move, we aim to ensure complete safety for you and your belongings during the relocation period.